chistotinsa/YOLOv8m_neuron_detection/README.md

 ```

 #### 2. Run the script
-For launching the main script that detects neurons on a photo and count them on a 300 μm hippocampus area —
+To run the main script that detects neurons on a photo and count them on a 300 μm hippocampus area —
-1. Put your microscopic photos with a resolution of x by x
+1. Put your microscopic photos with a resolution of x by x into the 'photo' folder
 2. Run scripts/neuron_count.py and check the 'results' folder